-Certain accredited investors (the "PIPE Investors") entered into subscription agreements (the "PIPE Subscription Agreements") pursuant to which the PIPE Investors agreed to purchase 35,000,000 shares (the "PIPE Shares") of the Company's Class A Common Stock at a purchase price per share of \$10.00 and an aggregate purchase price of \$350,000,000 (the "PIPE Investment").
-The PIPE Investment was consummated substantially concurrently with the Closing.

-Prior to the Business Combination, the Company issued an aggregate of 11,500,000 shares of Class B common stock (the "Founder Shares") to the Sponsor for an aggregate purchase price of \$25,000 in cash.
-All outstanding Founder Shares were automatically converted into shares of Class A Common Stock on a one-for-one basis at the Closing and will continue to be subject to the transfer restrictions applicable to such shares of Founder Shares.

-In connection with the Closing, holders of 2,672,690 shares of Class A Common Stock exercised their rights to redeem those shares for cash at an approximate price of \$10.00 per share, for an aggregate of approximately \$26,737,737, which was paid to such holders at Closing.

-Immediately after giving effect to the Merger and the PIPE Investment, there were 125,329,053 shares of The Beauty Health Company Class A Common Stock outstanding.

-The aggregate gross cash consideration received by the Company in connection with the Business Combination was \$783 million, which consisted of proceeds of \$350 million from the PIPE Investment, plus approximately \$433 million of cash from the Company's trust account that held the proceeds from the Company's initial public offering (the "Trust Account").
-The aggregate cash consideration received was reduced by \$368 million of cash payments made to the former shareholders of HydraFacial, and reduced by \$57 million for the payment of direct transaction costs incurred by HydraFacial and the Company which were reflected as a reduction of proceeds.
+- Certain accredited investors (the "PIPE Investors") entered into subscription agreements (the "PIPE Subscription Agreements") pursuant to which the PIPE Investors agreed to purchase 35,000,000 shares (the "PIPE Shares") of the Company's Class A Common Stock at a purchase price per share of \$10.00 and an aggregate purchase price of \$350,000,000 (the "PIPE Investment").
+The PIPE Investment was consummated substantially concurrently with the Closing of the Business Combination. - Prior to the Business Combination, the Company issued an aggregate of 11,500,000 shares of the Company's Class B Common Stock (the "Founder Shares") to the Sponsor for an aggregate purchase price of \$25,000 in cash.
+All outstanding Founder Shares were automatically converted into shares of the Company's Class A Common Stock on a one-for-one basis at the Closing and will continue to be subject to the transfer restrictions applicable to such shares of Founder Shares. - In connection with the Closing, holders of 2,672,690 shares of the Company's Class A Common Stock exercised their rights for the Company to redeem their respective shares for cash at an approximate price of \$10.00 per share, for an aggregate of approximately \$26,737,737, which was paid to such holders at Closing. - Immediately after giving effect to the Merger and the PIPE Investment, there were 125,329,053 shares of the Company's Class A Common Stock issued and outstanding. - The aggregate gross cash consideration received by the Company in connection with the Business Combination was \$783 million, which consisted of proceeds of \$350 million from the PIPE Investment, plus approximately \$433 million of cash from the Company's trust account that held the proceeds from the Company's initial public offering (the "Trust Account").
+The aggregate gross cash consideration received was reduced by \$368 million, which consisted of cash payments made to the former shareholders of HydraFacial, and further reduced by an additional \$57 million for the payment of direct transaction costs incurred by HydraFacial and the Company which were reflected as a reduction of proceeds.
 The Company used the net proceeds to repay all of its outstanding indebtedness at the Closing.
 The remainder of the consideration paid to the HydraFacial Stockholders consisted of 35,501,743 newly issued shares of Class A Common Stock (the "Stock Consideration").
-The net cash received from the Business Combination is subject to a net capital working adjustment.
+The net cash received from the Business Combination was subject to a working capital adjustment of \$0.7 million.
+The Company also issued 70,860 shares related to the working capital adjustment.

-The following table reconciles the elements of the Business Combination to the Condensed Consolidated Statements of Cash Flows and the Condensed Consolidated Statements of Stockholders' Equity (Deficit) for the six months ended June 30, 2021:
+The following table reconciles the elements of the Business Combination to the Company's Condensed Consolidated Statements of Cash Flows and the Condensed Consolidated Statements of Stockholders' Equity (Deficit) for the nine months ended September 30, 2021:

-(in thousands) Rec capitalization Cash in, trust net of redemptions \$ 433,382 Cash - PIPE 350,000 Less: Cash paid out to Former Parent (367,870) Less: transaction costs and advisory fees (56,976) Net Cash Received from Business Combination \$ 358,536
+(in thousands) Recapitalization Cash in, trust net of redemptions \$ 433,382 Cash - PIPE 350,000 Less: Cash paid out to Former Parent (367,870) Less: transaction costs and advisory fees (56,976) Less: Cash paid out from net working capital adjustment related to acquisitions \$ (734) Net Cash Received from Business Combination \$ 357,802

-The number of shares of common stock issued immediately following the consummation of the Business Combination:
+The number of shares of Class A Common Stock issued following the consummation of the Business Combination: